zkotti/gfoss_article_by_dmst/README.md

 # Article for the GFOSS - Open Technologies Alliance
-This project is aimed for the composition of an article for the GFOSS – Open Technologies Alliance ( https://gfoss.eu/ ).
+This project is aimed for the composition of an article for the [GFOSS – Open Technologies Alliance]( https://gfoss.eu/ ).

 The article is composed by undergraduate students of the Athens University of Economics and Business (AUEB) from the Department of
 Management Science and Technology (DMST).